johnmcgovern/ansible-splunk-base/README.md

 ### Notes

 - The goal of this role is to get to execute a best-practices base Splunk install (including support for Workload Management which is a departure from the standard install).
+- Both "systemd" and "initd" methods of Linux process managemenent are supported.
+Systemd is available in Splunk Enteprise version 7.2.2 and later.

 ### ToDo